Ancient archaeological sites, cultural celebrations and afternoons by the water make Athens a great family-friendly vacation spot.

 A pair of men wearing traditional garb with stockinged legs, a special kilt, fez hat and pom-pommed shoes each have an arm and a leg raised as they go though the traditional changing of the guard at the tomb of the unknown soldier in Athens

-Evzones (Royal Guards) performing changing of the guard in front of the Parliament Building © Anders Blomqvist / Lonely Planet
+Evzones (Royal Guards) perform the changing of the guard at the Parliament Building © Anders Blomqvist / Lonely Planet

 Watch them watch the high kicks at the Evzones March